-This study was approved by the ethics committee University of Isfahan of Medical (ethical code Sciences IR.MUI.RESEARCH.REC.1398.567). this In cross-sectional study, all samples registered in the Oral Pathology Department of Isfahan Dental School with definitive histopathological diagnosis of oral dysplastic lesions from 1989 to 2016 were reviewed.
+This study was approved by the ethics University committee of Isfahan Medical (ethical code Sciences IR.MUI.RESEARCH.REC.1398.567). this cross-sectional study, all samples registered in the Oral Pathology Department of Isfahan Dental School with definitive histopathological diagnosis of oral dysplastic lesions from 1989 to 2016 were reviewed.
 All information of patients such as age, gender, location of lesion, differential diagnosis, and histopathological diagnosis was collected.
-The patients with incomplete data in their pathology report were excluded from the study.
-The clinical manifestations of lesions were classified into four categories: ulcerative and vesiculobullous lesions, white and red lesions, and tumor-like and pigmented lesions.
+The patients with incomplete data in their pathology report were excluded study.
+The from the clinical manifestations of lesions were classified into four categories: ulcerative and vesiculobullous lesions, white and red lesions, and tumor-like and pigmented lesions.
 According to the histopathological features, the lesions were classified into mild, moderate and severe oral epithelial dysplasia.
 All lesions were diagnosed by oral pathologists and classified according to the following classification.